WHO WE ARE

 - To expand research, knowledge and professional development in Islamic Economics finance and the Halal economy;

 - To provide a forum for the exchange of ideas and information for those interested in and concerned with Islamic economics and the Halal economy;

 - To advance Islamic economics and the Halal economy in Africa by setting policy standards, building resources and sharing knowledge;

 - To foster relationships and cultivate cooperation among countries, institutions, organizations and individuals in academia, business and government;

 - To develop, disseminate and promote theory, curricula, methodologies, techniques, and best practices for pure and applied Islamic Economics;

-- To create a world beyond poverty by investing and facilitating the development of small businesses and entrepreneurship, emerging leaders and breakthrough ideas in Africa;
+- To create a world beyond poverty by facilitating the development of entrepreneurship, emerging leaders and breakthrough ideas in Africa;

 - To prevent and resolve conflicts, encourage peace, dialogue and understanding among African countries;